Iran–Iraq War: Casualties

 The Iran–Iraq War was the deadliest conventional war ever fought between regular armies of developing countries.
 Encyclopædia Britannica states: "Estimates of total casualties range from 1,000,000 to twice that number.
 The number killed on both sides was perhaps 500,000, with Iran suffering the greatest losses."
 Iraqi casualties are estimated at 105,000–200,000 killed, while about 400,000 had been wounded and some 70,000 taken prisoner.
 Thousands of civilians on both sides died in air raids and ballistic missile attacks.
-Prisoners taken by both countries began to be released in 1990, though some were not released until more than 10 years after the end of the conflict.
+Prisoners taken by both countries began to be released on 17 August 1990, though some were not released until more than 10 years after the end of the conflict.
 Cities on both sides had also been considerably damaged.
 While revolutionary Iran had been bloodied, Iraq was left with a large military and was a regional power, albeit with severe debt, financial problems, and labour shortages.

 According to Iranian government sources, the war cost Iran an estimated 200,000–220,000 killed, or up to 262,000 according to the conservative Western estimates.
 This includes 123,220 combatants, 60,711 MIA and 11,000–16,000 civilians.
 Combatants include 79,664 members of the Revolutionary Guard Corps and additional 35,170 soldiers from regular military.
 In addition, prisoners of war accounted for 42,875 Iranian casualties, captured and kept in Iraqi detention centres from 2.5 to more than 15 years after the war was over.

 According to the Janbazan Affairs Organization, 398,587 Iranians sustained injuries that required prolonged medical and health care following primary treatment, including 52,195 (13%) injured due to the exposure to chemical warfare agents.
 From 1980 to 2012, 218,867 Iranians died due to war injuries and the mean age of combatants was 23 years old.
-This includes 33,430 civilians, mostly women and children.
+This includes 33,430 civilians (15% of all fatalities), mostly women and children.
 More than 144,000 Iranian children were orphaned as a consequence of these deaths.
+On average, 70 people were killed in Iran daily, whereas in addition 1,400 people died from landmines between 1988 and 2003.
 Other estimates put Iranian casualties up to 600,000.

 Both Iraq and Iran manipulated loss figures to suit their purposes.
 At the same time, Western analysts accepted improbable estimates.
 By April 1988, such casualties were estimated at between 150,000 and 340,000 Iraqis dead, and 450,000 to 730,000 Iranians.
 Shortly after the end of the war, it was thought that Iran suffered even more than a million dead.
-Considering the style of fighting on the ground and the fact that neither side penetrated deeply into the other's territory, USMC analysts believe events do not substantiate the high casualties claimed.
-The Iraqi government has claimed 800,000 Iranians were killed in action, four times more than Iranian official figures, whereas Iraqi intelligence privately put the number at 228,000–258,000 as of August 1986.
+Considering the style of fighting on the ground and the fact that neither side penetrated deeply into the other's territory, USMC analysts believed events do not substantiate the high casualties claimed.
+The Iraqi government has claimed 800,000 Iranians were killed in action, four times more than Iranian official figures, whereas Iraqi intelligence privately put the number at 228,000–258,000 in August 1986.
 Iraqi losses were also revised downwards over time.